gax1985/OpenCorporation/Technology - The Operating System.md

 As a writer, I plan to write my novel in the **Writer's Guild**.
 I thought I should recommend some additions to the user interface to aid the creative journey :

+I would be greated by the Local Large Language Model, which would be scripted to greet the writer, and ask them probing questions about their written work of art ( akin to the [[[How To Write A Novel Using The Snowflake Method (advancedfictionwriting.com)](https://www.advancedfictionwriting.com/articles/snowflake-method/)|Snowflake Method]], which I found to be very helpful).
+So, since I am writing a work of fiction, I would write a brief description of the plot to my *Writing Assistant*, in which it would collect written works from legally-available sources online (such as [Project Gutenberg](https://www.gutenberg.org/)  ) that share similarities to the characters in the writer's novel.
+I thought this would help in dealing with *Writer's Block*, as the writer could chat with the *Writing Assistant* about the current situation of the character, and how similar characters from other works acted in a certain situation for example.
+The *Writer's Assistant* would be trained on legally-available books that are aimed for creative writing methodologies to play the role of a coach that would provide insights about the work so far.

+When we proceed to the act of writing, I would have **the editor** in central part of the interface, surrounded by additions that would be available for the writer to choose from, such as a *vocabulary guide* (to prevent over-usage of certain works, and to provide fitting recommendations based on the content written already by the writer ).
+I would provide additions that would provide the writer with insights, such as *The World's Current Mood* ( which involves using data from Google Analytics to see the most common search terms, and rate them in terms of overall positivity), *Image Gallery* (to invigorate one's imagination), and *Fictional/Non-Fictional World Atlas*, in which the writer can plot out the character's journey in the novel, or in non-fiction in plotting out the journey of the individual.

+The *Writing Assistant* would also offer scheduling assistance, in terms of drafting a customized schedule according to the writer's needs.
+This is done in order to facilitate an ongoing writing practice, and to encourage creativity.
+It would make the reward of accomplishment even sweeter!